kheyer/Genomic-ULMFiT/Mammals/Human/README.md

 __Promoter Classification Short Sequences__ details training classification models on long (-500/500) sequences of human promoters.
 The long promoters dataset allows us to compare the model to [PromID: human promoter prediction by deep learning](https://arxiv.org/pdf/1810.01414.pdf).

+__lncRNA Classification__ details training a classification model on human coding mRNA and long noncoding RNA (lncRNA).
+The dataset used comes from the paper [A deep recurrent neural network discovers complex biological rules to decipher RNA protein-coding potential](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6144860/) by Hill et al. and is available for download [here](https://osf.io/4htpy/).

 #### Some notes on the datasets used
 In the short promoter paper, the authors use two separate datasets for promoters.
 One for promoters containing the `TATA` motif and one for promoters that don't.
 Only the non-tata dataset was hosted online, so only that data will be used for comparison.